thekhangnguyen/poetry-gen/README.md

 The codes are all placed inside the ukp folder.
 In oder to run any code from ukp, you need to have ukp as your current working directory.

-For further instructions of how to run the ukp codes, you can check the readme file located in the ukp folder.
+For further instructions of how to run the ukp codes, you can check the readme file located in the ukp folder [here](https://github.com/thekhangnguyen/poetry-gen/blob/master/ukp/README.md).

 Slight modification from the original codes: